I John: Introduction and Chapter 1

 1:9 If we are confessing our sins, He is faithful and righteous in order to send away from us the sins and to cleanse us from all unrighteousness.

 What is the relationship between God being faithful and righteous and Him forgiving our sins?
 In technical terms, it is called a "result" clause--the forgiveness is a result of our confession and of the character of God.
 There is also a futuristic sense: "if we shall confess our sins, [he WILL forgive us, for] He is faithful and righteous to forgive us our sins..."
 (Hanna 433).
 The verb I translated "send away" is more commonly translated "forgive," but it is followed by a dative, indicating direction "from us" followed by the phrase "the sins."
 Once forgiven, the sins are not connected with us as "our sins" anymore, they are just "the sins."
-(I'm not sure where the NASV and NIV got the "our" except to parallel the "our" in "If we confess our sins."
-As the KJV indicates by italics, the word "our" is not in the text.)
+As the KJV indicates by italics, the word "our" is not in the vast majority of Greek manuscripts, although the NAS & NIV found its presence in 11 manuscripts – including the Siniaticus and Ephraemi Rescriptus (two of the oldest, although not necessarily the most reliable manuscripts) to be reason to translate the definite article as a possessive, which is a possible interpretation, but since John included the possessive pronoun earlier in the sentence but not here, I think our English translations should reflect that difference.

 And not only are specific sins dismissed, but there is an accompanying change in our character to "cleanse/wash/purify us from all unrighteousness" (Westcott 25).
 The Lord's Prayer also follows this pattern of asking forgiveness of sin, then seeking to pre-empt future sin: "lead us not into temptation, but deliver us from evil."
 The word "unrighteousness" is constructed just like the English word, sticking a negative prefix on the word for "righteousness."
 Because of this construction, it is not so much emphasizing acts of evil as much as a lack of doing good.
 God is faithful not only to forgive our acts of wrongdoing, but also to proactively change our character to that of actively being righteous!